asrajavel/Interview-Prep/README.md

 - You can talk about similar problems, similar algos you have seen/used.
 - Talk like you are explaining to a friend.
 - Keep in mind - Nobody can clear every single interview round they give.
 Learn from the mistakes and move on.

+Sry for so many questions :sweat_smile:, I joined recently, so still trying to get